alichtman/i-made-this/README.md

 2. MIT license in my name
 3. Credit for a block of code written by a [good friend of mine](https://github.com/shobrook)

-Additionally, she had replaced every instance of `shallow-backup` with a cheeky new name and swapped in new graphics.
+Additionally, they had replaced every instance of `shallow-backup` with a new name and swapped in new graphics.

-I figured I'd automate some of this process to help out any other _SoFtWaRe EnGiNeErS_ that would like to steal my work in the future.
+I figured I could help by automating some of this process.

 ### License(d)
 ---